 I’m willing to bet that you’ve never spent an afternoon curled up with the Anglo-Saxon Chronicle.
 Right?
 This is not surprising because the ASC is not an easy read.
 For starters, it’s not just one chronicle, but several, written in several places in England over a period of about three hundred years.
 It was written in Old English, so unless you have a translation you wouldn’t be able to understand much, although you might be surprised by the number of familiar words that pop out at you here and there.
 Besides that, the names of the individuals who appear in its pages are tongue-twisting: Cynewulf, Ecgbryht, Ceawlin.
 Yikes!

 When did the chronicling begin?
-Some time in the 9th century a group of monks, probably in Winchester, decided that it would be a good thing to make a record of events occurring in what was then the Kingdom of Wessex, ruled by Alfred the Great.
-They were ambitious, though, so they started in the year 1, referring to the Bible and to Bede’s Ecclesiastical History for their ancient history.
-They brought their Chronicle up to date, made several copies of it, and sent the copies out to other monasteries on the island of Britain.
+Some time in the 9th century Alfred the Great decided that it would be a good thing to make a record of events occurring in what was then the Kingdom of Wessex, so he commissioned a group of monks to write a chronicle.
+The monks were ambitious, and they started in the year 1, referring to the Bible and to Bede’s Ecclesiastical History for their ancient history.
+They brought their Chronicle up to date, made several copies of it, and Alfred saw to it that copies were sent to other monasteries on the island of Britain with instructions to keep it up to date.
 Over the next few centuries, chroniclers in at least four different places added posts, not always annually.
 One wonders if a particular monk was given the job and, once in a while, he just didn’t get around to it.
 Sometimes the entries are terse references to ecclesiastical events, sometimes they are poems, sometimes they are long, long descriptions of battles, burnings and even extended quotes from the lips of Saxon kings.

 What intrigues and infuriates me the most about the ASC are the details that it does not give.
 It’s the lacuna, the missing stories behind the stories, that raise questions in my mind.
 Consider the following tantalizing entries: